cisco-intersight/terraform-provider-intersight/intersight_gosdk/docs/VirtualizationVmwareClusterRelationship.md

 `func (o *VirtualizationVmwareClusterRelationship) UnsetDisplayNames()`

 UnsetDisplayNames ensures that no value is present for DisplayNames, not even an explicit nil
-### GetRegisteredDevice

-`func (o *VirtualizationVmwareClusterRelationship) GetRegisteredDevice() AssetDeviceRegistrationRelationship`

-GetRegisteredDevice returns the RegisteredDevice field if non-nil, zero value otherwise.

-### GetRegisteredDeviceOk

-`func (o *VirtualizationVmwareClusterRelationship) GetRegisteredDeviceOk() (*AssetDeviceRegistrationRelationship, bool)`

-GetRegisteredDeviceOk returns a tuple with the RegisteredDevice field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRegisteredDevice

-`func (o *VirtualizationVmwareClusterRelationship) SetRegisteredDevice(v AssetDeviceRegistrationRelationship)`

-SetRegisteredDevice sets RegisteredDevice field to given value.

-### HasRegisteredDevice

-`func (o *VirtualizationVmwareClusterRelationship) HasRegisteredDevice() bool`

-HasRegisteredDevice returns a boolean if a field has been set.

 ### GetHypervisorType

 `func (o *VirtualizationVmwareClusterRelationship) GetHypervisorType() string`